fekerel/cbrn-to-fakeapi/GUIDE.md

   - Endpoint coverage (fraction of paths with at least one test).
   - Assertion quality (depth against OpenAPI schema; shallow type-only checks are insufficient).
      - Build/lint status.
+  - Please include any observed discrepancies between live responses and OpenAPI documentation in your final output (short bullet list per endpoint: what differed and how).

 ## 10) Reference: existing patterns in this repo
 - Core services with simple wrappers: `UserService.ts`, `ProductService.ts`, `OrderService.ts`, `CategoryService.ts`, `ReviewService.ts`.